dbt-labs/docs.getdbt.com/website/docs/guides/quickstart-sl.md

 from {{ source('stripe', 'payment') }}
 ```

 7. Enter `dbt run` in the command prompt at the bottom of the screen.
 You should get a successful run and see the three models.

-## Finishing up building your project
+### Add business-defined entities

-This phase involves creating[ models that serve as the entity layer or concept layer of your dbt project](/best-practices/how-we-structure/4-marts), making the data ready for reporting and analysis.
+This phase involves creating [models that serve as the entity layer or concept layer of your dbt project](/best-practices/how-we-structure/4-marts), making the data ready for reporting and analysis.
 It also includes adding [packages](/docs/build/packages) and the [MetricFlow time spine](/docs/build/metricflow-time-spine) that extend dbt's functionality.

+This phase is the [marts layer](/best-practices/how-we-structure/1-guide-overview#guide-structure-overview), which brings together modular pieces into a wide, rich vision of the entities an organization cares about.

 1. Create the file `models/marts/fct_orders.sql`.
 2. Copy the following query into the file and click **Save**.